lmco/lm-mit-momentum22/QA.md

 ## What are the missions?

+### Fire Suppression

-- Fire/water: Put out as much of the fire as you can, as fast as you can
+- Put out as much of the fire as you can, as fast as you can
   - You will be given a map with clearly defined land/water boundaries and KNOWN fire locations
+    - Land/water boundaries are defined in the [waterbodies.geojson](https://github.com/lmco/lm-mit-momentum22/blob/main/data/waterbodies.geojson) file
+    - Fire locations are defined in the map record's `data_fs` field (check the [/maps directory](https://github.com/lmco/lm-mit-momentum22/tree/main/maps) for all of the map records)
   - Fires are stationary and do not move over time
+  - You do not need to worry about any environmental conditions such as wind or air density
   - Pick up water by flying over water (no need to stop or hover)
+    - Up to 60 seconds worth of water may be picked up or deposited at any one time
   - Put out fire by flying over fire
+    - See for more details[How much water does it take to extinguish a fire?](#how-much-water-does-it-take-to-extinguish-a-fire)
   - Choose the most efficient sequencing/routing to fight the most fires as quickly as possible
+    - The number percent of total fire area extinguished will be your score.
+Time with be the tie breaker for those who extinguish all fires.
   - Mission complete when you are confident that the fires have been extinguished, or you run out of time (10 mins)
+    - Land to indicate that mission is complete

+### Search and Rescue

-- Search and Rescue: search as much of the water area as you can, as fast as you can
+- Search as much of the water area as you can, as fast as you can
   - You will be given a map with clearly defined land/water boundaries but UNKNOWN number of survivors in UNKNOWN locations
+    - Land/water boundaries are defined in the [waterbodies.geojson](https://github.com/lmco/lm-mit-momentum22/blob/main/data/waterbodies.geojson) file
   - Survivors are stationary and do not move over time
+  - You do not need to worry about any environmental conditions such as wind or air density
   - Find survivors by flying within 31m of them
   - No rescue required - your vehicle is just the "spotter"
   - Choose the most efficient routing to search the most area as quickly as possible.
   - You may use any search pattern, including pre-established patterns or those of your own design
-  - Mission complete when you are confident that you have found all the survivors (unknown number), or you run out of time (10 mins)
+  - Mission complete when you are confident that you have found all of the survivors (unknown number), or you run out of time (10 mins)
+    - Land to indicate that mission is complete.
+Time with be the tie breaker for those who find identical numbers of survivors.

 ## How long are the missions?